Surface effect ship: The SES-100

 Unlike the hard sidewall SES's, the full skirted AALCs, JEFF A&B were the prototype vehicles for the LCAC's used by the Navy with such success in the Persian Gulf War.

 The 3000-ton SES concept was never designed to go up on the beach, like a landing craft.
 The AALC (Amphibious Assault Landing Craft) and the SES were very different concepts from the beginning.
 The AALC was a pure hovercraft that is capable of high-speed insertion of troops and vehicles onto a beach.
 As a hovercraft, the LCAC, derived from the AALC has no rigid hull parts that extend past the air cushion.
 It therefore can operate across the beach.
 The SES has rigid side hulls that enclose the air cushion, permitting water propulsion but allowing it to only go to the shore when conducting amphibious operations.
 Design concepts for a 6000-plus-ton cargo SES's that Rohr and Ingalls Shipbuilding proposed relied on the idea of the ship loading and unloading from beach, lighter, causeway or conventional dock facilities.

 On 10 November 1972 contracts were let to four firms to conduct 2200-ton prototype preliminary design; these designs were to be completed in August 1973.
 The prime contractors were Bell, Aerojet, Litton, and Lockheed.

+Aircraft carrier surface effect ship

+Proposed concepts for an aircraft carrier surface effect ship were considered.